Are Throwing Stars Illegal?

 Even exotic items such as nunchucks, zoobow, manrikigusari, and klackers are prohibited by the statute.
 It is also against the law for any citizen to carry an armband made with leather that has metallic spikes.

-The point of all this is to show you that our state is extremely serious about reducing the carrying of dangerous weapons.
-If you have been charged with this crime, there are a few things you should know.
 If convicted of carrying a dangerous weapon, you could face imprisonment of not less than six months and not more than 2.5 years in jail.
 However, a court is permitted to review your criminal record and may choose to punish you with a fine of not more than $50 or sentence you to a stretch in jail that cannot exceed 2.5 years.

 Your Massachusetts criminal defense attorney can assist you in evaluating the strength of the prosecution's case against you.
 Depending on the circumstances of your case, it may be possible to get your charges reduced or dismissed.